La Línea de la Concepción: The Municipal Guards Building

 In 1944 it was demolished in the old "Carabineros Barracks" at the Explanada (now, the Constitution Plaza).
 There was a single floor building located in the left corner of it.
 This building was for many years, the Municipal Guards Building and next to it, the first Police Station of this city lasting till about 1936.
 The Santa Mariana Guard was responsible for checking the San Benito Guard, by the sidewalk near the fountain of Santa Barbara on the beach of Levante.

 Torre Nueva

 The Torre Nueva tower is one of 44 towers of the same characteristics that built along the coast from the river Guadiaro to the border with Portugal.
 All of them were built during the reign of Felipe III, with others located on the Mediterranean coast, from Málaga to Catalonia.
 These were built to warn the coastal population to the presence of the Berber pirate ships.
 Smoke signals and bonfires were used to warn of the presence of the pirate ships.
 At the top of the building, there was always a bundle of dry wood to be burned immediately in case of danger, transmitting the alarm signal to the towers nearby.

-EU funding was provided in 2023 to La Linea to enable a restoration of the Santa Barbara fort.
+EU funding was provided in 2023 to La Línea to enable a restoration of the Santa Barbara fort.